Fauna of New Guinea: Birds

-The largest birds in New Guinea are the flightless cassowaries, of which all three species are native to New Guinea.
+The largest bird in New Guinea is the flightless cassowaries, of which all three species are native to New Guinea.
 Two of these species: the southern cassowary (Casuarius casuarius) and the northern cassowary (Casuarius unappendiculatus) reach heights of 1.8 metres (6 ft).
-The southern cassowary is also native to northern Australia.
-The cassowary is one of the world's most dangerous birds, for it is capable of inflicting fatal injuries with its powerful legs and the dagger-like claw on its inner toe.
-It is known to have killed humans.
+The southern cassowary is also native to the tropical regions of Northern Australia.
+These birds dominate the jungles and coasts of New Guinea, with adults fearing no enemies as - outside of humans - not even crocodiles were known to attack them.
+Likewise, the cassowary is one of the world's most dangerous birds, for it is capable of inflicting fatal kicking-injuries with its powerful legs, and the dagger-like claw on its inner toe.
+It is known to have killed several humans who have gotten too close, and they are especially dangerous when chicks are nearby.

+Additionally, New Guinea's second-largest terrestrial bird is the neighbouring Australian bustard that is only located in the southern portions of the island.

+New Guinea's top avian obligate predator is the New Guinea harpy eagle (Harpyopsis novaeguineae) and are the only known eagles to hunt their prey on the ground.
+Another apex avian predator are the aforementioned cassowaries as, despite their frugivorous nature, their large size, lack of natural enemies and recorded hunting behaviour paradoxically put these primary consumers at the top of the food chain as well.
+New Guinea, the Amazon rainforest, the Philippines, and New Zealand all share the distinction of having a bird as dominant top predator.

-The pigeons and parrots are well represented in New Guinea.
-They achieve their greatest evolutionary diversity in New Guinea for the island is abundant in fruits and nectar producing plants.
-The parrots of New Guinea, as with Australia, are very diverse with 46 species, a seventh of the world's total.
-The forty-five species of pigeons, including the three crowned-pigeons, the largest pigeons in the world, are a sixth of the world's total.
+The pigeons and parrots are well-represented in New Guinea.
+These groups have achieved their greatest evolutionary diversity in New Guinea, for the island is abundant in fruits and nectar-producing plants.
+The parrots of New Guinea, as with Australia, are very diverse, with 46 species (one-seventh of the world's total).
+The 45 species of pigeons, including the three crowned-pigeons (the largest pigeons in the world) are one-sixth of the world's total.

-The passerines display the greatest amount of diversity with over 33 families within New Guinea.
-The passerines of New Guinea are mostly small, often colourful birds which mostly inhabit the forested regions.
-The best-known family in New Guinea is the Paradisaeidae, one of three families there known collectively as birds-of-paradise.
+The passerines display the greatest amount of diversity, with over 33 families in the country.
+The passerines of New Guinea are mostly small, often colourful, birds which mostly inhabit the forested regions.
+The best-known endemic family to New Guinea is the Paradisaeidae, or birds-of-paradise, one of three bird families referred to (collectively) by the same name.
 Many species show extravagant sexual dimorphism.
-The males can be ornamented with bright, iridescent colours, and modified, ornamental feathers such as tufts and wattles.
-They also display mating rituals, in which they undergo elaborate movements and calling, to attract females.
-Some species do not show sexual dimorphism; both male and female can have or lack ornamentation.
+The males tend to be ornamented with bright, iridescent colours, and modified, ornamental feathers such as tufts and wattles.
+Many of them can change their physical appearance drastically when they display during mating rituals, in which each species has its own elaborate movements, habits and calls, all to attract females.
+Some species do not show this sexual dimorphism; both male and female can have or lack ornamentation.